Identifying the Differences between Wet rot and Dry rot

 A question that we get asked frequently by clients who discover a form of fungal decay in their property is “What’s the difference between dry rot and wet rot?”
-Without doubt these are the 2 most common forms of fungal decay and below we have an interesting case that one of our timber surveyors in Leeds came across on a recent survey for a commercial client.
+Without a doubt these are the 2 most common forms of fungal decay and below we have an interesting case that one of our timber surveyors in Leeds came across on a recent survey for a commercial client.

-With the strands of growth it is very easy to see why the client suspected dry rot.
+With the strands of growth, it is very easy to see why the client suspected dry rot.
 The picture below shows an actual case of dry rot, in this case behind a skirting board.

 - A black fungus may appear on timber